google/docsy-example/content/en/docs/General Information/dask/index.md

 title: "Dask"
 linkTitle: "Dask"
 date: 2021-10-05
-weight: 5
-menu:
-  documentation:
-    weight: 20
+weight: 3
 description: >
-  information on using Dask within the COAsT package
+  Information on using Dask within the COAsT package
 ---

-# What is Dask
+## What is Dask
 Dask is a python library that allows code to be run in parallel based on the hardware your running on.
 This means Dask works just as well on your laptop as on your large server.

-## Using Dask
+### Using Dask
 Dask is included in the xarray library.
 When loading a data source (file/NumPy array) Dask is automatically initiated with the _chunks_ variable in the config file.
 However the chunking may not be optimal but you can adjust it before computation are made.

 ``` python